CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 # Problem 2
 Introduction:\
 The College Library needs to implement a new index system for all its books.
 The objective is to automatically read book details from a stored CSV file, generate a unique index reference for each book, and write the indexed book details to a new CSV file.
-This project aims to demonstrate data and file handling using classes, objects, inheritance, polymorphism, and method overloading/overriding in C#.

 Requirements:\
 * Read book details (title, author, publisher, publication date) from a CSV file.